-Insulating a van conversion properly is hugely important.
+Insulating a van conversion project properly is hugely important.
 And it can feel like it takes an age, as you’re itching to get onto the next stage.
 But taking your time to get it right will pay dividends for your future van life comfort.

 Insulating A Van

 In this blog post about van conversion insulation we’ll take you through, what insulation actually is and why you need it.
 The different types of camper van insulation you can use, including what we choose and why.
 Plus all our best insulation installation tips and hacks.

 What Is Insulation?

 Most simply put insulation is a material that slows heat transfer.
 And when it comes to insulating a van, this will work two ways.
 That is to say keeping warmth inside when it’s cold outside and keeping the heat out when it’s hot outside.

 The temperature difference between two environments i.e. inside and outside doesn’t need to be that great in order for heat to transfer either way very quickly.
 So you’ll be in for some sweaty summers and chilly winters without adequate van conversion insulation.